 Recorded only in Luke’s gospel is the story of Jesus’ encounter with ten lepers while on His way to Jerusalem.
 When they saw Him, the ostracized, disenfranchised lepers all cried, “Jesus, Master, have pity on us!”
 Jesus did just that.
 And then He instructed them to follow through with the Law by showing themselves to the priests.

 It’s a wonderful story that could’ve ended there – but it didn’t.

 We pick it up in verse 15 –

 Every time I read that passage my heart is filled with conviction.
-Because I know, as I am constantly distracted by the cares of everyday life, I am not nearly as grateful as I ought to be – as I am commanded to be.
+Because I know, as I am constantly distracted by the cares of everyday life, I simply forget to tell the Lord “thank you.”

-Basing his comments on Psalm 100:4, one author stated that “thanksgiving is the gateway to worshiping God” – the very entrance into holy fellowship with the King.
+Based on this imagery, one author wrote, “thanksgiving is the gateway to worshiping God” – the very entrance into holy, intimate fellowship with the King.

 Soon, we celebrate that North American holiday we call “Thanksgiving.”
 May thanksgiving be a daily characteristic of who we are – of Whose we are.

 And, like the one leper in Luke 17, may we never, ever forget to simply stop and tell the Lord “thank you.”